Table of Contents

 - Mitigation:

-- Enhance the resilience of the sanctuary to climate change by maintaining healthy vegetation, controlling invasive species and ensuring good water quality.
+- Enhance the resilience of the sanctuary to climate change by maintaining healthy vegetation, controlling invasive species, ensuring good water quality and preserving wildlife corridors.

 - Protect and restore surrounding native vegetation to provide buffer zones and connectivity.